chiseimizuno/PIC10C-PROJECT/README.md

 ## Introduction

 The Idea of this project actually started back when I took PIC40A (Introduction to Programming for the Internet) last quarter.
 We were introduced very elementary websites using HTML/CSS/Javascript, and while I had fun making an interactive website for the PIC40A final project, I really wanted to go above and beyond by making a complete game.
 Playing video games has always been a passion of mine, and I saw the potential in making a game through HTML/CSS/Javascript.
-When Professor Salaar gave us the option to freely create our own program, I knew I had to use this opportunity to create a fully functional, addictive video game!
+When Professor Salazar gave us the option to freely create our own program, I knew I had to use this opportunity to create a fully functional, addictive video game!

 ### Goals